-Follow the Earnslaw Burn Track through bush to the tussock basin at the head of this valley.
-This will bring you to a viewpoint with impressive views of an icefall on Mt Earnslaw/Pikirakatahi at the edge of the forest where the track ends.
+Follow the Earnslaw Burn Track through the bush to a viewpoint.
+This viewpoint has impressive views of an icefall on Mt Earnslaw/Pikirakatahi at the edge of the forest where the track ends.
+For shelter an overhanging rock is just within the forest on the true right, looking downstream, of Earnslaw Burn.

 River crossing and route finding experience is essential.
 There is also windfall and slips along the track that you need to get over.